 In Nevada DUI cases, the necessity defense is where the defendant argues that the act of driving under the influence should be excused because it was necessary due to an emergency situation.
-If the court or the jury agrees, the DUI charges may be dismissed.
+If the court or the jury agrees, the DUI charges could be dismissed.

 Three of the most common scenarios where necessity may excuse a DUI in Nevada are: